ucan-wg/spec/README.md

 ## 2.8 Invocation

 UCANs are used to delegate capabailities between DID-holding agents, eventually terminating in an "invocation" of those capabilities.
-This is when the capability is exercised to perform some task on the resource.
+Invocation is when the capability is exercised to perform some task on a resource.
 Note that **the only agent that is allowed to perform an action with a UCAN MUST be the one holding the DID private key associated with the `aud` field**.
 For more on the specifics of this validation, see [§5.2.1](#521-invocation-recipient-validation).

 # 3. JWT Structure